- De Bortoli Wines

 The Windsor Castle is a popular, out of the way, sort of hard to find old/modern boozer in the back streets of Windsor/prahran whose most prominent feature is the three pink elephants on top of the roof, clearly visible from Dandenong Rd.

 Welcome readers to the Donnybrook hotel, a generous, good old fashioned country pub, 40kms from town up the Hume hwy, which for the moment is still pretty rural, but the expanses of Cragieburn loom large in the foreground.

 The pub is welcoming, and the staff, in spite of what would have been a very late night previously, was most cheerful.
 The CAH also does a number of meal deals throughout the week, confirming its attachment to the local community.

 Compact, labrythine old boozer, tucked away in the shadows of the San Remo Ballroom in Nicholson St., the North Fitzroy Star (NFS) does a fabulous job of being a place of local community and comfort, while banging out neat pub grub at very fair prices in 2012.

 It seemed like everyone knew each other, so the atmosphere is good and to complete the picture, at least 3 different styles of carpet adorned the floorboards.
 Food is fairly priced and plentiful, wine list provided a nice read and point of difference, but the beer...

 The De Bortoli family is committed to making distinctive wines from their Yarra Valley and King Valley vineyards in Victoria and from their vineyards in New South Wales; wines with true varietal and regional expression - wines with a sense of place.
-For more than 80 years the De Bortoli family tradition of sharing good wine, good food and good times with family and friends remains unchanged
+For over 80 years the De Bortoli tradition of sharing good wine, good food and good times with family and friends remains unchanged